• Skip to primary navigation

 3. Add in the 2 bars of grated castile soap.

 4. After all the dry ingredients are in your bucket, add 30-40 drops (or to your desired scent tolerance) of essential oil of your choice.
 Again, this is optional.
 You can also use scented castile soap.
-Dr. Bronners Brand has quite a few scents such as lavender, Citrus, almond, rose, peppermint as well as unscented.
+Dr. Bronners Brand has quite a few scents such as lavender, Citrus, almond, rose, and peppermint as well as unscented.

 5. Slowly incorporate all the ingredients together, making sure that essential oil is thoroughly mixed in.

-6. If you mixed your soap in a bucket, pour powdered laundry detergent in to storage jar.
+6. If you mixed your soap in a bucket, pour powdered laundry detergent into storage jar.

-7. Label Jar with a reusable chalk labels and chalk pen as well as larger storage container if you're making a large batch.
+7. Label Jar with reusable chalk labels and chalk pen as well as a larger storage container if you’re making a large batch.

-1. Add ½ gallon of water to your 5 gallon bucket.
-Stir in 1 cup of borax and ½ cup of washing soda.
+1. Add 1/2 gallon of water to your 5-gallon bucket.
+Stir in 1 cup of borax and 1/2 cup of washing soda.

 2. Shred 1 castile soap bar with the cheese grater.
 Melt soap shreds in 1 cup of water over medium heat.
 Stir often.